I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 ))}

-Now when users search with an empty API key or location/country, we get this error:
+Now when users search with an empty API key or location, they get a clear error state.

 <div>